vmware-labs/research-and-development-artificial-intelligence-lab/README.md

 ## Contributing

 The R&D AI LAB welcomes contributions from the community.
-Before you start working with us, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
-For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).
+Before you start working with us, please read our and sign Contributor License Agreement (CLA).
+If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will prompt you to do so when you open a Pull Request.

+For more detailed information, refer to [CONTRIBUTING_CLA.md](CONTRIBUTING_CLA.md).

 ## License